Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Effective Mass

 At a given $N$, we consider a system in its ground state and the associated energy, $E_N$.
 To probe the dispersion relation, we also consider adding a particle to this system in an excited state of momentum $k$ and the associated energy of the system, $E_{N+1}^{(k)}$.
 To access the TL behavior of these systems, the extrapolation prescription can be applied to both the energy and the momentum.
 The extrapolated momentum can be expressed in terms of single-particle states:

 where $\bar n_\circ$ and $\bar n$ are the integer momenta for the ground state and excited state, respectively, not to be confused with the particle number density, $n$.
-Certain momentum values are inaccessible, which result in the discontinuities found in Fig.~\ref{fig:similarity_factor}.
+Certain momentum values are inaccessible, due to the periodic boundary condition imposed in QMC, resulting in the discontinuities found in Fig.~\ref{fig:similarity_factor}.
 The quasi-particle energy is given in Ref.~\cite{Buraczynski_2020} as

 where $\xi$ is the Bertsch parameter, and $E_F$ is the Fermi energy.
 The extrapolated version of this, $\Delta E_{TL}^{\left(k_{TL}\right)}$ can be expressed in terms of the extrapolated momentum, a constant offset, and a potential energy term: